robocorp/actions-cookbook/deploy-railway/README.md

-# Deploy ⚡️Action Server to fly.io
+# Deploy ⚡️Action Server to Railway

-This an example on how to deploy your [Robocorp Action Server](https://github.com/robocorp/robo/tree/master/action_server/docs#readme) to [fly.io](fly.io).
+This an example on how to deploy your [Robocorp Action Server](https://github.com/robocorp/robo/tree/master/action_server/docs#readme) to [Railway.app](https://railway.app).

 This example assumes you have your actions already created, tested and ready to launch.
 The example also uses minimal configuration as a starting point for your own custom setup.

-## Setup fly.io
+## Setup Railway

-Follow the [fly.io Speedrun](https://fly.io/docs/speedrun/) on how to setup your account.
-You will need to [install the flyctl](https://fly.io/docs/hands-on/install-flyctl/) command-line utility and setup an account via it.
+You will need to create a [Railway.app](https://railway.app) account.
+Easiest way to get started is by creating a new Service connected to your Github account, so no additional setup is needed.

 ## Prepare your Action Server

-The deployment will use [fly.io Docker deployment](https://fly.io/docs/languages-and-frameworks/dockerfile/) and will setup [Nginx](https://www.nginx.com) as a proxy server and utilize [Supervisor](https://supervisord.org/) for process control.
+The deployment will use [Railway Docker deployment](https://docs.railway.app/guides/dockerfiles) and will setup [Nginx](https://www.nginx.com) as a proxy server and utilize [Supervisor](https://supervisord.org/) for process control.

 Setting up configuration file for each is needed - you can leave them as in this example or update to your needs: